Defective Medical Device Lawyer in Charleston, SC

 Transvaginal Mesh: a fabric used during surgery to treat the pelvic disorders of Pelvic Organ Prolapse and Stress Urinary Incontinence which occur when the pelvic floor muscles lose strength.
 These products were manufactured by Boston Scientific, Ethicon, American Medical Systems, C.R.
 Bard, Inc. and Coloplast Corporation.
 We are accepting female clients who have undergone additional surgery for bowel or bladder perforation and associated infection.

 If you have been hurt by any of the above devices—or any other device—we're ready to hear your story.
-Contact us today to request a free consultation.
+Contact us today to request a consultation.